Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 console.log(message);         // Your card will be billed $123 and 45¢ which is UK pounds £78.99";
 ```

-One of the main traps with extended character sets is that the length of the visual string (say caf&#xe9, 4 visual characters) is not equal to the length of the encoded string, which will be longer than 4.
+One of the main traps with extended character sets is that the length of the visual string (say café, 4 visual characters) is not equal to the length of the encoded string, which will be longer than 4.
 This makes some text layout coding more difficult.
 There are facilities in JS to give you the "encoded length" of a string:

 ```javascript
 enc = new TextEncoder('utf-8');    // You can choose the UTF type.
 UTF-8 is the most common.